Paroxysmisch/genome-assembly/dissertation/main.typ

 ]

-=== Reconstructing the genome via greedy decoding
-Once a probability has been assigned to each edge representing its likelihood of belonging to the final assembly, we apply a greedy decoding algorithm (detailed below) to extract contigs---sets of overlapping @dna fragments that together reconstruct a contiguous portion of the genome:
+=== Reconstructing the genome via greedy decoding After assigning a probability to each edge representing its likelihood of belonging to the final assembly, we apply a greedy decoding algorithm (detailed below) to extract contigs---sets of overlapping @dna fragments that together reconstruct a contiguous portion of the genome:

-#let algorithm_2 = [#set text(size: 0.9em)
+#let algorithm_2 = [#set text(size: 1em)
 #algorithm-figure("Genome reconstruction via greedy decoding", {
   import algorithmic: *
   Procedure("Greedy-Decode-Contigs", ([_overlap-graph_],[_edge-probabilities_]), {